The Sixth Form is the most challenging and rewarding period for students at Woldingham. It’s a time of transformation from pupil to scholar.

 Current subject choices are:

-Most students study three A Levels and an EPQ (Extended Professional Qualification).
+Most students study three A Levels and an EPQ (Extended Project Qualification).

 While academic study is central, we never lose sight of the importance of having fun and developing a broad range of life skills through sport, clubs and societies, and our THRIVE programme.
 We want students to leave Woldingham with the skills and resilience to flourish.

 Students in the Sixth Form have greater freedom – and responsibilities – than younger girls.
 They are role models to others in the school.
 Many students take on leadership roles in the school, including Head Girl and House Captains.
 Sixth Form students have a uniform code but with more flexibility than lower in the school.